MicrosoftDocs/sql-docs/azure-sql/managed-instance/instance-stop-start-how-to.md

 [!INCLUDE [appliesto-sqlmi](../includes/appliesto-sqlmi.md)]

-This article describes how to stop and start an instance to save on billing costs when you're using Azure SQL Managed Instance.
+This article describes how to stop and start an instance to save on billing costs when you're using [Azure SQL Managed Instance](sql-managed-instance-paas-overview.md)  in the General Purpose service tier.
 You can stop and start your instance by using the Azure portal, Azure PowerShell, Azure CLI, or REST API.

 > [!NOTE]
-> The stop and start feature for managed instances is available only for SQL managed instances in the General Purpose service tier.
+> The stop and start feature controls billing and should not be used to [restart the instance](user-initiated-failover.md) as a troubleshooting step.

 ## Overview